- What is the difference between geocorrected and orthorectified imagery?

 - What is the extent of coverage of OSMM Imagery Layer?

 OSMM Imagery Layer covers the whole of Great Britain.
 The minimum coverage extends out to the high water mark as represented For England and Wales by Mean High Water (MHW) and for Scotland Mean High Water (springs) (MHW(S)).
 Ordnance Survey does not specify image capture during any particular tidal state.

 - How closely does Imagery Layer align with other OS MasterMap layers?

-All of our orthorectified imagery in OS MasterMap Imagery Layer uses direct National Grid control or GPS with a suitable transformation in order to achieve our specified positional accuracy.
-This means that features will align very closely between the image and vector data, within the expected tolerances.
-The imagery is also revised at the same time as OS MasterMap Topography Layer as part of our Integrated Revision Programme to ensure that the data layers are synchronised.
-Together these processes provide imagery that is positionally correct and temporally consistent to maximise interoperability between OS MasterMap layers and your own data.
+All our orthorectified imagery in OS MasterMap Imagery Layer uses direct National Grid control and GPS with a suitable transformation in order to achieve our specified positional accuracy.
+This means features will align very closely between the image and vector data, within the expected tolerances.
+The imagery is also revised at the same time as OS MasterMap Topography Layer as part of our Integrated Revision Programme.
+Together these processes provide positionally correct imagery which is temporally consistent to maximise interoperability between OS MasterMap layers and your own data.

 - What is the level of quality that Ordnance Survey has applied to its imagery?

-Ordnance Survey has invested considerable resources and worked closely with its imagery suppliers to provide orthorectified imagery that achieves the consistently high quality demanded by our customers.
+Ordnance Survey has invested considerable resources and worked closely with its imagery suppliers to provide orthorectified imagery that achieves consistently high quality expected by our customers.

 - the photography and how it is captured;

 - the controls and height models used for orthorectification; and

 - geometric fidelity (shape), absolute accuracy (position), radiometric accuracy (colour), image appearance (contrast, haze, cloud cover and distortions).